mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 ---
 title: Mondoo Release Highlights May 2025
 sidebar_label: May Highlights
 description: This month was all about quickly surfacing the information you need to remediate quickly - especially the most critical and exposed CVEs in your environment.
-In this blog post, we’ll walk you through everything we released in May - from expanded CVE detection to improved reporting and exceptions management.
+In this blog post, we'll walk you through everything we released in May - from expanded CVE detection to improved reporting and exceptions management.
 authors: [tim]
 image: /img/release-highlights/2025-05/banner.png
 tags: [release, mondoo]
 date: 2025-06-04
 ---

 #### This month was all about quickly surfacing the information you need to remediate quickly - especially the most critical and exposed CVEs in your environment.
-In this blog post, we’ll walk you through everything we released in May - from expanded CVE detection to improved reporting and exceptions management.
+In this blog post, we'll walk you through everything we released in May - from expanded CVE detection to improved reporting and exceptions management.

 ![Mondoo Release Highlights May 2025](/img/release-highlights/2025-05/banner.png)

 ## Remediate critical exposures with ease

 Not all vulnerabilities require your immediate attention.
 But some do: not only because of what they enable attackers to do, but also because they are easily found and exploitable.
-There’s a big difference between leaving your crown jewels unlocked, but behind a locked door, to leaving them unlocked behind an open front door in plain sight.
+There's a big difference between leaving your crown jewels unlocked, but behind a locked door, to leaving them unlocked behind an open front door in plain sight.

 ![Critical exposures on dashboard](/img/release-highlights/2025-05/critical_exposures_dashboard.png)

-That’s where our new Critical Exposures feature comes in.in Mondoo now highlights the riskiest vulnerabilities in your environment right on the dashboard, by listing vulnerabilities that are:
+That's where our new Critical Exposures feature comes in.in Mondoo now highlights the riskiest vulnerabilities in your environment right on the dashboard, by listing vulnerabilities that are:

 - Internet exposed
 - Remotely exploitable